wilberforce/lcdproc/README.md

 BacklightInvert=yes
 ```

-The Backlight Invert is used if a 0 turns the backlight on, and 1 turns it off, i.e. npn
+The Backlight Invert is used if a 0 turns the backlight on, and 1 turns it off, i.e. PNP
  transistor

 See discussion here: